bxiong1/DSC210_Final_Project/README.md

 <img width="828" alt="Screen Shot 2022-04-15 at 9 20 17 AM" src="https://github.com/bxiong1/DSC210_Final_Project/blob/main/DSC210_Github_Readme/11.png">

 **Notice that the model results and evaluation scores may vary by a little bit each time when re-running the code (This might be caused by the Gensim toolkit we used to implement algorithms).
 In order to alliveate this problem we ran this code 5 times and average the scores for better comparison.
-Please refer to ```DSC210_Mean_Eva.ipynb``` to see the code implementation for averaging the evaluation scores.**
+Please refer to ```DSC210_Mean_Eva.ipynb``` to see the code implementation for averaging the evaluation scores and the averaged result for each model.**